 - Add chili flakes or cayenne pepper to make this hummus spicy!

 - Add a small handful of basil when you add the roasted red peppers

 - Substitute the olive oil with avocado oil or grapeseed oil for another healthy option

 If you tried this roasted red pepper hummus, let me know in the comments below and share a photo using #mindfulavocado.
 I’d love to hear from you!
 Want to see more recipes?
 Let’s get social!
 CONNECT WITH ME on Facebook, Twitter, Instagram, or Pinterest to see what I’m currently cooking up!

 If you like this hummus recipe, you’ll LOVE my original hummus recipe too!

 Roasted Red Pepper Hummus

-This hummus is super simple to make and calls for only five ingredients.
-Pair it up with some fresh vegetables or pita chips to have a wholesome, vegan, gluten-free snack!
+This hummus is super simple to make and calls for only a handful of ingredients.
+Pair it up with some fresh vegetables or homemade pita chips to have a wholesome, vegan, gluten-free snack!

 - 1 15 oz can chickpeas

 - 1/2 cup roasted red peppers from jar